The author of Hebrews writes:

 At this time in his life, Solomon clearly understood his limitations.

 Isaiah 6:5-7: "Then I said, 'Woe is me, for I am undone!
 Because I am a man of unclean lips, and I dwell in the midst of a people of unclean lips; for my eyes have seen the King, the Lord of hosts.'
 Then one of the seraphim flew to me, having in his hand a live coal which he had taken with the tongs from the altar.
 And he touched my mouth with it, and said; 'Behold, this has touched your lips; your iniquity is taken away, and your sin purged.'"

 Isaiah clearly compared his foul humanity against God's pure holiness and confessed his desperate need.

 Philippians 3:8-9: "But indeed I also count all things loss for the excellence of the knowledge of Christ Jesus my Lord, for whom I have suffered the loss of all things, and count them as rubbish, that I may gain Christ and be found in Him, not having my own righteousness, which is from the law, but that which is through faith in Christ, the righteousness which is from God by faith."

 Paul's evaluation of his own righteousness against Christ's left him spiritually poverty-stricken.

-Deuteronomy 8:3: "So I humbled you, allowed you to hunger, and fed you with manna which you did not know nor did your fathers know, that He might make you know that man shall not live by bread alone; but man lives by every word that proceeds from the mouth of the Lord."
+Deuteronomy 8:3: "So He humbled you, allowed you to hunger, and fed you with manna which you did not know nor did your fathers know, that He might make you know that man shall not live by bread alone; but man lives by every word that proceeds from the mouth of the Lord."